 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License

-The Philippine Social Science Journal (PSSJ) is an international indexed journal published by Recoletos de Bacolod Graduate School, University of Negros Occidental-Recoletos.
-The journal publishes original and quality papers dealing with social science.
-It also includes anthropology, human geography, demography, business, management, economics, education, psychology, criminal justice, political science, social policy, international relations, sociology, law, media studies, history, health and well-being, and religion.
+The Philippine Social Science Journal (PSSJ) is an open access indexed peer-reviewed journal published by Recoletos de Bacolod Graduate School, University of Negros Occidental-Recoletos.
+The journal publishes original and quality scientific papers dealing with social science and allied disciplines such as anthropology, human geography, demography, business, management, economics, education, psychology, criminal justice, political science, social policy, international relations, sociology, law, media studies, history, health and well-being, and religion.

-As an international indexed journal, PSSJ continuously commits itself to provide a mentoring space for researchers and scientists to publish original and unpublished scholarly papers that can foster new knowledge and understanding of various societal issues and become the basis for policies and programs to enhance organizational practices and improve the quality of life.
+As a refereed journal, PSSJ continuously commits itself to provide a mentoring space for researchers and scientists to publish original and unpublished scholarly papers that can foster new knowledge and understanding of various societal issues and become the basis for policies and programs to enhance organizational practices and improve the quality of life.

 PSSJ Editorial Team is composed of respected academics in the journal's field from across the globe.
 Selected by the journal editor, they provide expert advice on major journal policy and content.
 In addition, they review submitted articles, invite new authors and submissions, and promote the journal to the global academic community.
 With their field of expertise and extensive work as scientists and researchers, the Editorial Team members enhance and strengthen the quality, integrity, prestige, and sustainability of our journal.

 PSSJ subscribes to the COPE Code of Conduct for Journal Editors to ensure fair and unbiased evaluation, confidentiality, observance of non-competing interest, and editorial responsibility and accountability for all submitted articles.